Divisibility by $p$ for Markoff-like Surfaces: Counterexamples

 As for orbits of size 4, there are four ``tripods" of the same shape; one central triple connected to three double fixed points.
 In fact, these four tripods can be broken into two classes, one class of a single orbit where all three of the double fixed points contain one coordinate equal to 0 and another class containing three orbits where only one double fixed point contains a 0 coordinate.
 These can be seen in Figure~\ref{fig:size4}.

 One thing to note is that all of these examples of tiny orbits of size 1, 2, and 4 are defined even when investigating Equation~(\ref{eqn:family}) over characteristic 0.
 Their existence is not governed by the specific choice of prime but rather by the global behaviour of solutions over $\overline{\mathbb{Q}}$.
 Table~\ref{table:22-2} contains the sizes of all non-trivial orbits for $a=(2,2,-2)$ and $p \leq 43$.
+However for the case of $p=5$, it follows that $s=5$ so the tiny orbits of size 1, 2, and 4 described above do not occur.
 For a similar breakdown of examples of small orbits over $\overline{\mathbb{Q}}$ in a family of Markoff-type K3 surfaces, see \cite{FLST}.